Skip to main content

 The Interplay of Immunosenescence and the SASP

 The accumulation of senescent cells with age is not solely a matter of their rate of formation; it is also a failure of their clearance.
-A healthy is responsible for identifying and eliminating senescent cells through a process termed immunosurveillance.
+A healthy immune system is responsible for identifying and eliminating senescent cells through a process termed immunosurveillance.
 However, the immune system itself ages in a process known as immunosenescence.

 Key immune cells, such as Natural Killer (NK) cells and cytotoxic T lymphocytes, become less effective at their surveillance duties.
 This decline in immune function allows senescent cells to persist and accumulate, creating a vicious cycle.
 The SASP secreted by these uncleared senescent cells promotes a chronic inflammatory state that further impairs immune function, while the weakened immune system becomes less capable of clearing the very cells that are driving the inflammation.